HadesXD/vss-PRO1/README.md

-# Learning Java
+# Learning Java in ŠCV VSŠ
-I have Java classes starting this year, time to get better at it. <br/>
+I had Java classes in 2018.
-So far it's pretty fun. <br/>

 <b>Used:</b>
 - language: Java